formkit/docs-content/_install/config-nuxt.md

 ### Without extending `defaultConfig`

-By default, your configuration will _extend_ the `defaultConfig` that ships with FormKit.
-This is the desired behavior for the majority of projects.
-However, if you need to define the entire FormKit config yourself — from scratch — you may do so by setting the `defaultConfig` option for the module to `false`:
+By default, your configuration will _extend_ FormKit's `defaultConfig`.
+This is desired for most projects.
+However, if you need to define the entire FormKit config yourself, you may do so by setting the `defaultConfig` option for the module to `false`:

 ```js